Skip to cookie consent Skip to main content

 You may be prescribed one medication or a combination of medications.
 Some people respond better to certain options.

-If you choose to have bariatric surgery, drugs may also be used before and after surgery to give you the best chance at long-term success.
+If you choose to have bariatric surgery, you may also use obesity medication before and after surgery to give you the best chance at long-term success.

 “People who opt for medication combined with bariatric surgery have the most success because it’s a combination of the best anti-obesity therapies available,” Dr. Stanford adds.